Baderaljobery/Classifing-Harmful-Brain-Activity/README.md

 ## License

 This project is for academic and research purposes.
-Please refer to the repository for licensing details.